T-O-R-U-S/Shrimp1/README.md

 The array
 ```
 #!
 An array is best "logged".
 This is basically a native JS console.log on the base type.
 #!
-It has fancier formatting too :) Though I really should get around to properly formatting
+It has fancier formatting too :)
-#! arrays as part of the "proper" Shrimp standard...
 var myarr ["Hi!
 I am an array", 42, "We can store multiple types!", ["And we can be nested too!"]]
 ```